CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Lulzbot/UploadingFiles/_index.md

 The second prints as if is is support for a different model, which will follow the support settings that you set

-The third will deal with overlapping objects, which is much more complicated, and a full desciprion of the options can be found here: link https://support.makerbot.com/s/article/1667417981430
+The third will deal with overlapping objects, which is much more complicated, and a full description of the options can be found here: link https://support.makerbot.com/s/article/1667417981430

 The last will remove all supports in the volume of the object, but will not print the object itself